-"Who's Your Daddy?" - Mt 1:18-25 - Advent 4 - Dec 23,2007
+"More Than We Can Dream" - Mt 1:18-25 - Advent 4 - Dec 19,2010

-Only a couple of days to go, now!
+Only a few days to go, now!
 The excitement over Christmas has pretty much reached a peak, hasn't it?
 Traffic has become impossible, the evening News on TV is featuring how crowded the Malls are getting, road rage is building - ah yes, the excitement mounts, as we build toward "The Day."
-But that's normal, though, isn't it?
+But that's normal, isn't it?
 We're like that, as people, aren't we?
 Almost everything we do involves building up to a climax of some sort.
-Almost all of our cultural and drama works follow that pattern - Tchaikovsky's 1812 Overture with its building up to a noisy climax complete with cannons is a great example, but pick almost any movie or play to show a similar buildup.
+Almost all of our cultural and drama works follow that pattern - Tchaikovsky's 1812 Overture with its building up to a noisy climax complete with cannons is a wondrous example, so too is Handel's Messiah, but pick almost any movie or play to show a similar buildup.

-Given our pleasure in the dramatic buildup, can you imagine how the arrival of the Messiah would have been if God had given people the task of writing the screenplay?
-"Long lay the earth, in sin and error pining", waiting for the Saviour, would be the opening.
+Given our pleasure in dramatic buildup, can you imagine how the arrival of the Messiah would have been if God had given people the task of writing the screenplay?
+"Long lay the earth, in sin and error pining", waiting for the Saviour, would likely be the opening.
 Gruesome and garish scenes illustrating in luscious detail all that sin and error - but without a lot of pining.
-A deepening spiral of sin and error, growing thunderous prophetic hints of the Saviour to come, and finally, with appropriate thunder, lightening, earthquakes, volcanoes, shooting stars and other heavenly portents, the whole earth would shake with the tromp of God's mighty combat boots, come to stomp out all that sin and error, and even some of the pining.
+A deepening spiral of sin and error, growing doom-filled prophetic hints of the Saviour to come, and finally, with appropriate thunder, lightening, earthquakes, volcanoes, shooting stars and other heavenly portents, the whole earth would shake with the tromp of God's mighty combat boots, come to stomp out all that sin and error, and even stomp out some of the pining.
 Oh, what a mighty scene the arrival of the Messiah would have been if only God had let us write it - Star Wars, RoboCop, Dirty Harry, Die Hard With a Vengeance all rolled into one.
-Fierce and mighty combat, swinging a huge laser sword without any regard for collateral damage, seeking and destroying sin and error - and not a little pining as well for good measure!
+This would be our dream version of the Messiah's arrival: triumphing in fierce and mighty combat, swinging a huge laser sword without any regard for collateral damage, seeking and destroying sin and error - and not a little pining as well for good measure!
 Oh, my pacemaker - it makes me breathless with excitement just to think about it!

-And in many ways, that describes with some accuracy just how people were anticipating the arrival of the Messiah.
+People haven't changed much over the years.
+In many ways, the scenario I've just outlined is not much different from just how people were anticipating the arrival of the Messiah.
 A 'new' David, ready to tackle the Goliath called the Roman occupiers, an Elijah-figure who would cure those sins and errors with a thunderous prophetic word, calling down the wrath of God like a purifying fire.
 Many people of faith pine and long for horsemen of the apocalypse to come and purge the earth - especially to purge it of those 'other' people who are committing all the nastiness.
 We can even hear that longing expressed in scripture as people call for release from oppression and seek Holy Retribution upon the woes and ills of the world.
-Ah yes, if it had been up to us to write the screen play for how God would save the world, it would have been with a Holy Invasion, the tromp-tromp-tromp of God-sized combat boots crushing out all evil along with the grapes of wrath in an effort to win the hearts and minds of sinners.
+Ah yes, if it had been up to us to write the screen play for how God would save the world, it would have been with a Holy Invasion, the tromp-tromp of God-sized combat boots crushing out all evil along with the grapes of wrath in an effort to win the hearts and minds of sinners.